 Atidarsagene autotemcel (OTL-200 or "arsa-cel", brand name Libmeldy[TM] in Europe) is a gene therapy for MLD.
 It involves autologous stem-cell transplant, retrieving stem and progenitor cells from the child's blood, inserting functional ARSA genes into CD34+ cells outside the body using a lentiviral vector, and reinfusing these treated cells.
-Treatment requires myeloablation of the bone marrow with busulfan prior to reinfusion of cells.6 The manufacturer, Orchard Therapeutics, submitted a biologics license application (BLA) for arsa-cel prior to August 3, 2023.7
+Treatment requires myeloablation of the bone marrow with busulfan prior to reinfusion of cells.6 The manufacturer, Orchard Therapeutics, submitted a biologics license application (BLA) to the US Food and Drug Administration for arsa-cel in mid-2023, with a decision expected by March 18, 2024.7

 We reviewed the clinical effectiveness of arsa-cel for the treatment of presymptomatic LI-MLD, presymptomatic EJ-MLD, and early symptomatic EJ-MLD compared to usual care.
 Results from the 39 patients who participated in two key clinical trials (Phase I/II study and Phase II single-arm, openlabel trials conducted in Milan, Italy) and expanded access frameworks and compassionate use programs show that treatment with arsa-cel resulted in ARSA levels in the normal or supranormal range and preservation of motor and cognitive function compared with natural history controls, and also increased survival in the presymptomatic LI- and EJ-MLD populations.
-In the early symptomatic EJ-MLD population, there was a trend towards preservation of motor function, and greater severe motor-impairment free survival compared with natural history controls.
-For all three groups, shortterm harms were primarily due to busulfan conditioning, including febrile neutropenia and stomatitis during the pre-treatment and treatment phases.
+In the early symptomatic EJ-MLD population, cognitive function was preserved in the majority of patients and there was a trend towards preservation of motor function, and greater severe motor-impairment free survival compared with natural history controls.
+For all three groups, short-term harms were primarily due to busulfan conditioning, including febrile neutropenia and stomatitis during the pre-treatment and treatment phases.
 Durability of effect and long-term harms are uncertain.